SyalinDania/Airlines-pipeline/README.md

      - Create two linked services
      - Create two datasets
      - Use Copy Data feature -> 'Blob to SQL'

+ SQL For Total Airports in Malaysia :

+ SELECT COUNT (DISTINCT Name )
+ AS "Total airports in Malaysia"
+ FROM airports
+ WHERE Country ='Malaysia';

 Question 3 :